-If you sign up, then each week, we’ll send you one article to read, and a couple of exercises to do.
-The most important sections are marked with a ★.
+We recommend going through each article in order, and completing the exercises as you goThe most important sections are marked with a ★.
 You can save time by skipping or skimming the others.

-Schedule in your calendar when you’ll do the exercises.
+- Schedule in your calendar when you’ll do the exercises.
 A couple of hours each week is ideal, though feel free to spend more or less.
 Some parts are also faster than others.

 Other things to keep in mind:

-You might want to find a friend to work through the course with you.
+* You might want to find a friend to work through the series with you.
 This makes you much more likely to finish, and it’s really useful to have someone to discuss your plans with.
 Plus, it’s more fun.
 If you know someone who might be interested, send them this page right now and ask them to sign up.

-Otherwise, jot down the names of 2–3 other people you might be able to discuss your plans with.
+* Otherwise, jot down the names of 2–3 other people you might be able to discuss your plans with.
 An ideal workflow might be something like filling out each section of your worksheet on Sunday afternoons, discussing it with someone during the week, and then updating it based on what you learned the following Sunday, when you do the next week’s exercises.

-You can also ask questions in our LinkedIn Group, as well as use it to find people in the fields you’d like to enter.
+* You can also ask questions in our LinkedIn Group, as well as use it to find people in the fields you’d like to enter.

 * There are many other ways to use the process.
 E.g. you might prefer to do a rough pass over everything in one weekend and then do some follow up research, or you might want to discuss it with a friend over dinner (or both).
 You can find all the sections online on this page, so you don’t have to follow the weekly cadence.
 You can also see a 3-page summary of all the main advice.